Galveston Independent School District

 Galveston Independent School District is a school district headquartered in Galveston, Texas, United States.

-In 2013, the school district was rated as having "Met Standard" by the Texas Education Agency.
+The Texas Education Agency rated the school district as having "Met Standard" in 2013.

 Catchment area

 Galveston ISD takes students from the cities of Galveston and Jamaica Beach.
 Galveston ISD also serves unincorporated areas of Galveston County, including the communities of Port Bolivar and Crystal Beach on the Bolivar Peninsula.